 Firstly, the most used spatial measurements, in Integral City terms, are quantitative measures from the right-hand quadrants.

-For the mis-named “social distancing” is merely bio-physical distancing – we can see that in the Integral City Map 1 – it just belongs to the Upper Right Quadrant of Place Making.
+Moreover, the mis-named “social distancing” is merely bio-physical distancing – we can see that in the Integral City Map 1 – it just belongs to the Upper Right Quadrant of Place Making.

 But for health and wellbeing to be established under covid19 conditions we must consider at least 3 other measures.